SyntaxeQL/syntaxe/README.md

 _Syntaxe is a data query library inspired by mongodb and graphql._

-Syntaxe, with the help of a schema, can be used to perform any number of query operations on most types of data e.g. String, Object or Array.
+Syntaxe, with the help of a schema and a variety of operators, can be used to perform any number of query operations on most types of data e.g. String, Object or Array.

 # Installation